-The school will ensure a sufficient number of staff complete Managing Medicines in Schools training before they can administer medication to pupils.
-The school will also ensure that other staff who may occasionally need to administer a medicine are instructed and guided in the procedures adopted by the school by the person who has completed the Managing Medicines course.
+The school will ensure a sufficient number of staff complete 'Managing Medicines in Schools' training before they can administer medication to pupils.
+The school will also ensure that other staff who may occasionally need to administer a medicine are trained in the procedure adopted by the school by the person who has completed the Managing Medicines course.
 Staff given instruction by the Lead for Medicines MUST complete a competency test and achieve a score of 100% in order to administer medication.